Effects of topological and non-topological edge states on information propagation and scrambling in a Floquet spin chain: Introduction

-In this work, we study the effects of Majorana edge states on information propagation and scrambling from one end of a $XY$ spin chain which is subjected to a sinusoidal drive of the transverse field with a driving frequency $\om$.
+In this work, we study the effects of edge states on information propagation and scrambling from one end of a $XY$ spin chain which is subjected to a sinusoidal drive of the transverse field with a driving frequency $\om$.
 (To the best of our knowledge, OTOCs for a periodically driven system with open boundary conditions and edge states have not been studied earlier).
-For an undriven model, if the exchange couplings for the $x$ and $y$ components of the spin, $J_x$ and $J_y$, are unequal, and the transverse field satisfies $h_0 < (J_x + J_y)/2$, a system with open boundary conditions is known to have a symmetry-protected zero quasienergy topological Majorana state at each edge.
+For an undriven model, if the exchange couplings for the $x$ and $y$ components of the spin, $J_x$ and $J_y$, are unequal, and the transverse field satisfies $h_0 < (J_x + J_y)/2$, a system with open boundary conditions is known to have a symmetry-protected zero energy topological (Majorana) state at each edge.
 This can be understood by analyzing the model in a fermionic language using the Jordan-Wigner transformation from spin-$1/2$ operators to spinless fermions.
-When the transverse field is sinusoidally varied, we find that for a certain range of parameters the system can host two types of Majorana edge states.
-The first type is a topological zero (or $\pi$) edge state, but in a driven system it is the quasienergy instead of the energy which is zero (or $\pm \om/2$).
-There can be another type of edge state whose quasienergy can have any value different from zero (or $\pm \omega/2$) and which is not protected by any symmetry to the best of our knowledge.
-We call these anomalous edge states.
+When the transverse field is sinusoidally varied, we find that for a certain range of parameters the system can host two types of edge states.
+The first type is a topological edge state whose quasienergy (rather than the energy) is equal to zero or $\om/2$.
+There can be another type of edge state whose quasienergy has a value different from zero or $\omega/2$; these states have no topological significance.
+We call these non-topological edge states.
 We numerically study the information propagation using the spatio-temporal evolution of the infinite-temperature Floquet OTOC in both the undriven and driven model for the operators $O = \sigma^{z}$ and $\sigma^{x}$.
 In the absence of any types of edge state, the $\sigma^{z}$ OTOC shows that information just propagates into the system with a velocity given by the maximum velocity of the bulk states and is reflected back upon reaching the ends.
 The $\sigma^{x}$ OTOC also shows a similar propagation of information into the bulk of the system and reflection upon reaching the ends.
-However, in this case we also observe a striking effect of information getting scrambled inside the light cone of propagation.
-Moreover, we see that this scrambled information starts unscrambling after a reflection at the other end of the system.
-The scrambling can be attributed to the non-locality of the $\sigma^{x}$ operator in terms of Jordan-Wigner fermions which is absent in the case of the $\sigma^{z}$ OTOC.
-If there are edge states present in the model, the OTOC shows a distinct signature of it along the edge of the system.
-We find that a major part of information stays localized at the edge, given by a non-trivial value of the OTOC and a small fraction of information leaks into the system due to the bulk states.
-This fraction depends on the total contribution of the bulk states at the edge site.
-Furthermore, we see an interesting oscillatory behavior in both $\sigma^{z}$ and $\sigma^{x}$ OTOC along the edge in the presence of anomalous edge states.
-We find that the oscillation period depends on the quasienergies of the anomalous edge states.
-We provide analytical expressions of the OTOC to describe all these effects at the edge due to the presence of Majorana edge states.
-Finally, we study the variation of the velocity of information propagation through the bulk states, which is simply the maximum velocity in the bulk state dispersion, as a function of the driving parameters, namely, the frequency and amplitude of driving.
+However, in this case the information gets scrambled inside the light cone of propagation; this has been reported earlier in a system without boundaries~\cite{lin2018out}.
+Rather remarkably, we find that the scrambled information gets {\it unscrambled} after a reflection at the other end of the system; this striking effect is entirely due to the presence of open boundary conditions.
+The scrambling can be attributed to the non-locality of the $\sigma^{x}$ operator in terms of Jordan-Wigner fermions which is absent in the case of the $\sigma^{z}$ OTOC~\cite{lin2018out}.